WSU-kduncan/cicd-3120-mhayslett16/README.md

 # Part 3: Deployment

 (To be submitted for Milestone 3; due 4/20/2022)

+Setup:
+- Since I used my local machine for the first few steps of the project, I had to go back through and make changes to my EC2 instance.
+This was basic steps like connecting my GitHub repo and installing Docker, which were mentioned in and can be referred to in Part 1.

 Container Restart Script:
 - is the template still being dumb?